Sonnet 5 vs Haiku 4.5 vs Opus 5: Which Claude Model Wins? (July 2026)

 The question that used to come up constantly — "Opus on low effort vs Sonnet on high?" — has a cleaner answer now:

 - **For knowledge work**, Sonnet 5 at default effort is simply the right tool.
-It benchmarks at Opus level and costs less.
+It benchmarks at Opus-tier level and costs less.

-- **For hard code and long agentic chains**, Opus 4.8 wins on base capability — use it at `high` (or drop to `medium` when you want most of the quality at lower latency).
+- **For hard code and long agentic chains**, Opus 5 wins on base capability — use it at `high` or `xhigh`.
+Notably, Opus 5's lower effort levels punch above their weight, so `medium` is a real cost lever on simpler technical work.

 (Haiku 4.5 is the exception: it exposes manual Extended Thinking, which you invoke explicitly, rather than effort-controlled adaptive thinking.)